gerd

 • Eat food slowly and chew thoroughly.
 Put down your fork after every bite and pick it up again once you have chewed and swallowed that bite.

 • Avoid foods and drinks that trigger reflux.
-Common triggers include fatty or fried foods, tomato sauce, alcohol, chocolate, mint, garlic, onion, and caffeine.
+Common triggers include fatty or fried foods, tomato sauce, alcohol, chocolate, peppermint, garlic, onion, and caffeine.

 Alternative medicine